Nepal: Politics

 Nepal is a parliamentary republic with a multi-party system.
 Nepal has been referred as the 'Federal Democratic Republic of Nepal' since 2015.
-It has seven national political parties recognised in the federal parliament: Communist Party of Nepal (Unified Marxist–Leninist), Nepali Congress, Communist Party of Nepal (Maoist Centre), Rastriya Swatantra Party, Rastriya Prajatantra Party, People's Socialist Party and Janamat Party.
-Of the two major parties which both officially espouse democratic socialism, CPN (UML) is considered leftist while Nepali Congress is considered centrist.
+Nepal has six political parties represented in the House of Representatives: Rastriya Swatantra Party, Nepali Congress, Communist Party of Nepal (Unified Marxist–Leninist), Nepali Communist Party, Shram Sanskriti Party, and Rastriya Prajatantra Party.
+Additionally, the Janata Samajbadi Party and the Rastriya Janamorcha are represented in the National Assembly.
+Of the two traditional major parties that both officially espouse democratic socialism, CPN (UML) is considered leftist while Nepali Congress is considered centrist.